Alejandro Baillères

-Alejandro Baillères Gual (born May 1960) is a Mexican businessman, the CEO of Grupo Nacional Provincial, and the son of the billionaire Alberto Baillères.
+Alejandro Baillères Gual (born May 1960) is a Mexican business magnate, the CEO of Grupo Nacional Provincial, and the son of the billionaire Alberto Baillères.

 Alejandro Baillères was born in May 1960.
 He has a degree from Stanford University.

 He is a director of Peñoles and Grupo BAL, both owned by his father, and of Fresnillo plc.
 He is a director of various other companies.